fodoole/qeen-analytics-sdk/README.md

 // Child component that uses the fetched data function ChildComponent({ pageData }) {
   useEffect(() => {
+    // Set the content served flag; ideally this should correlate to successful rendering of optimized content if (pageData.contentSelectors) {
+      qeen.setContentServed();
+    }

     // Bind custom click and scroll events in the child component qeen.bindClickEvents(
       [